 Ideally the confidence level about each goal's plan should be seven or higher.
-If it is six or less, ask, "what, if any, changes to the above plan would raise my confidence level to a seven or above?"
+If it is six or less, ask, "what, if any, changes to the above plan would raise your confidence level to a seven or above?"
 Consider:

-- a) Reducing how much, how often or changing when - b) Asking for peer/other supports like a recovery check-in, someone to do the activity with you, etc.
+- 1. Reducing how much, how often or changing when - 2.
+Asking for peer or other supports like a recovery check-in, someone to do the activity with you, etc.